Education Support, Behaviour and Attendance Service (ESBAS)

 1. What is ESBAS?

-The Education Support, Behaviour and Attendance Service (ESBAS) provide specialist support and guidance to schools to support children and young people with:
+The Education Support, Behaviour and Attendance Service (ESBAS) provide specialist advice, guidance, and intervention to schools to support children and young people with:

 Difficulties in these areas create barriers to learning and social relationships, which can lead to reduced engagement and success at school.
-We aim to overcome these barriers by liaising with the young person, their school and their family and creating targets around the behaviour and/or attendance in order to improve educational, social and emotional outcomes.
-We set targets by identifying the underlying needs communicated by the behaviours, and support the school and family with strategies for meeting those needs and managing the triggers and behaviours.
+We aim to overcome these barriers by liaising with the young person, their school and their family and creating targets around the behaviour and/or attendance to improve educational, social, and emotional outcomes.
+We set targets by analysing and identifying the underlying needs communicated by the behaviours and support the school and family with strategies for meeting those needs and managing the triggers and behaviours.

 ESBAS provides support in a variety of ways, including: